Enterprise geodatabases are collections of tables, views, stored procedures, and functions in a database.

 You build on these base feature class or nonspatial tables to implement geodatabase functionality in datasets.

 Most dataset types are composed of the table you see in ArcGIS Pro or ArcGIS Desktop applications plus system tables that help to implement the functionality that is unique to that type of dataset.
 These datasets are sometimes referred to as controller datasets or extension datasets.
 You can see the supporting system tables if you connect to the database through a database management application.

 See Dataset system tables for a list of these types of tables.

 Geodatabase system tables include the core system tables that track geodatabase objects and behavior and a few supporting tables that implement geodatabase properties in a database.
 As these are system tables, you do not see them when you connect to an enterprise geodatabase from an ArcGIS app.

-Core geodatabase system tables are owned by the sde user.
+Core geodatabase system tables are stored in the sde user's schema.
 Some geodatabase functionality—such as domains, subtypes, and geodatabase replication—is implemented through fields in these core system tables.
 Other functionality—such as geodatabase archives and traditional versions—is implemented through a combination of columns in the dataset, core system tables, and supporting system tables.
-When supporting system tables are present, they are owned by the database user who enabled the geodatabase functionality.
-For example, when you enable geodatabase archiving on a feature class, fields are added to the feature class table, the archive is tracked in the core system archives table (owned by the sde user), and a history table is created (owned by your database user).
+When supporting system tables are present, they are stored in the schema of the database user who enabled the geodatabase functionality.
+For example, when you enable geodatabase archiving on a feature class, fields are added to the feature class table, the archive is tracked in the core system archives table, and a history table is created in your schema.

-See System tables of a geodatabase in Informix for a list of core geodatabase system tables and system tables that implement specific geodatabase functionality.
+See Geodatabase system tables in Db2 for a list of core geodatabase system tables and system tables that implement specific geodatabase functionality.